 Cole Speck (b.
-1991) was raised on the Namgis reserve on the island of Alert Bay on the northern shore of Vancouver Island, BC.
-Cole comes from a very strong cultural and artistic heritage.
-His great grandfather was the late Chief John Speck of the Tlowitsis, father of the late Henry Speck Sr. Cole is also the great grandson of the late Harry Hanuse of Mamalalaka (Village Island).
+1991) was raised on the Namgis reserve on Alert Bay, BC.
+Speck comes from a very strong cultural and artistic heritage.
+His great grandfather was the late Chief John Speck of the Tlowitsis, father of the late Henry Speck Sr. Cole is also the great grandson of the late Harry Hanuse of Mamalalaka.

-In 2010/11, Speck was honoured to assist in the making of the Pat Alfred Memorial pole with Beau Dick.
-In 2012 he was selected by Rande Cook to apprentice on a totem pole that was later installed in Holland as part of a Northwest Coast exhibit.
-He participated in “RezErect” at the Bill Reid Gallery in 2013 and in 2014 he took part in “Claiming Space” at UBC’s Museum of Anthropology.
-Most recently, Cole Speck performed and contextualized works on behalf of Beau Dick at Documenta 14 (2017) in Athens and Kassel.
+In 2010/11, Speck assisted in the making of the Pat Alfred Memorial pole, and in 2012, he was selected by Rande Cook to apprentice on a totem pole that was later installed in Holland as part of a Northwest Coast exhibit.
+He participated in “RezErect” at the Bill Reid Gallery in 2013, and in 2014 he took part in “Claiming Space” at UBC’s Museum of Anthropology.
+Most recently, Speck performed and contextualized works on behalf of Beau Dick at Documenta 14.